Eureka Flag: Late 19th century – present

 During a 1983 royal tour, a republican supporter informally presented a small Eureka Flag to Diana, Princess of Wales, who did not recognise it.
-The event prompted a cartoon of the royal couple with Charles, Prince of Wales, observing "Mummy will not be pleased."
+The event prompted a cartoon of the royal couple with Charles, Prince of Wales, observing, "Mummy will not be pleased."

 To commemorate the 2004 Eureka sesquicentenary, the Eureka Flag flew at every state and territory parliament; the federal senate; City Hill, Canberra; and from the Sydney Harbour Bridge.
 Deputy Prime Minister John Anderson made the flag a federal election issue that year.
 He was opposed to flying it at Parliament House, Canberra to mark the occasion, stating: "I think people have tried to make too much of the Eureka Stockade ... trying to give it a credibility and standing that it probably doesn't enjoy."

 The Eureka Flag has been adopted by a variety of civic and political organisations, including the City of Ballarat and Federation University, which use elements or stylised versions of the flag in their official logo.
 Several trade unions use it, including the CFMEU and ETU.
-It is also often informally flown on-site by crews on building and other construction sites as a symbol of the construction, forestry, maritime, mining and energy unions to associate themselves with the values associated with the stockade, that of fairness, equality and a struggle against authority.
+The Eureka Flag is often informally flown on-site at building and other construction sites by members of the construction, forestry, maritime, mining and energy unions.
+It is deemed to be a trade union symbol under the Commonwealth building code, which prohibits using any "building association logos, mottos or indicia" on property, clothing or equipment that suggests union membership is required to work on government-funded projects.
+In 2022, the Federal Court of Australia ruled that companies subject to the legislation must ensure the Eureka Flag is not displayed at affected worksites.
 The flag flies permanently over the Melbourne Trades Hall and the Ballarat Trades Hall.
 The Prospectors and Miners Association of Victoria use it as their official flag.
-In 2016 it was formally incorporated into the official logo of the Australia First Party.
+In 2016, it was formally incorporated into the official logo of the Australia First Party with the Australian Electoral Commission receiving submissions opposing the inclusion of the Eureka Flag.

-Sporting clubs have also made use of the Eureka Flag, including the Melbourne Victory and Melbourne Rebels.
+Sporting clubs have made use of the Eureka Flag, including the Melbourne Victory and Melbourne Rebels.
 Melbourne Victory supporters adopted it as a club flag for the foundation year in 2004.
-However, it was subsequently briefly banned at A-League games by the Football Federation of Australia but rescinded in the face of criticism from the Victorian general public.
+It was briefly banned at A-League games by the Football Federation of Australia but rescinded in the face of criticism from the Victorian general public.
 The Football Federation of Australia claimed that the ban was "unintentional."